Dundalk F.C.: Oriel Park

 Dundalk played their first home European match, against F.C.
 Zurich in the 1963–64 European Cup, in Dalymount Park in Dublin—as Oriel Park did not have floodlights.
 Floodlighting was installed in 1967 to allow matches to be played there—the first being the visit of Vasas SC of Hungary in the 1967–68 European Cup.
-The 1995–96 UEFA Cup tie against Malmö was moved to United Park in Drogheda as the Oriel pitch was being re-laid that summer, and the 2002–03 UEFA Cup tie against Varteks was moved to Tolka Park in Dublin because Oriel did not meet UEFA's upgraded standards for football stadiums at that time.

-Oriel has since been upgraded to a Category 2 Stadium, able to accommodate 3,100 seated spectators for European matches.
+Oriel is a Category 2 Stadium, able to accommodate 3,100 seated spectators for European matches.
 Matches requiring a ground to have Category 3 status have been played in Tallaght Stadium and matches requiring a ground meeting Category 4 status have been played at the Aviva Stadium.

 Supporters

 The Supporters Club is called 'The 1903', in honour of the football club's year of formation.
 There is also a Ladies Supporters Club, the 'Lilywhite Ladies'.
-The Dundalk G.N.R. club's members formed its first Supporters Club during the 1928–29 season.
 The Supporters Clubs have raised vital funds in support of the club through the decades, money that was often required to keep the club viable.
+The current generation of ultras-style fans call themselves the 'Shedside Army'.
+They are responsible for Oriel's 'tifo' displays.
+One such display—the flying of Palestinian flags in Oriel Park during a Europa League tie—resulted in a UEFA fine for Dundalk of €18,000.

 Dundalk fans have nicknamed the team 'the Lilywhites' and supporters also use 'the Town' as shorthand for the club.
 Both nicknames have been in use since at least the 1950s.
 The hashtag #CmonTheTown is used by fans on social media.
 From when the club was first formed until its change of colours in 1927–28, the team's nickname was 'the Railwaymen'.
 Later, the team was known as 'the Northerners", or 'the Bordermen' (due to the town's location close to the border with Northern Ireland).

-The current generation of fans—who followed the club out of the First Division, through the ownership crisis of 2012, and into the subsequent successful period—style themselves the 'Shedside Army'.
-They are responsible for Oriel's 'tifo' displays.
-One such display—the flying of Palestinian flags in Oriel Park during a Europa League tie—resulted in a UEFA fine for Dundalk of €18,000.

 Supporters have two mottoes: "We See Things They'll Never See" owing to the roller-coaster of highs and lows the club has experienced; and "Dundalk Will Never Die But You Will", a riff on a Mogwai album title that references the club's many financial crises.
-The club anthem has become Three Little Birds by Bob Marley and the Wailers (both because of the club crest and because of the sentiments expressed in the lyrics).
+The club anthem is Three Little Birds by Bob Marley and the Wailers.